vu-duy-tung/vu-duy-tung/README.md

 - 👋 Hi, my name is Vũ Duy Tùng

-- 👀 I’m interested in programming and football
+- 👀 I’m interested in programming

-- 🌱 I’m currently learning Python, C++ for CPP, Math
+- 🌱 I’m currently learning Python, C++ for CP, and Math

 - 💞️ I’m looking to collaborate on ...